riverar/windows-driver-docs/windows-driver-docs-pr/storage/inject-error--function-index-17-.md

-&gt; \[!Note\]
+> [!Note]
-&gt;Any errors that were successfully injected will remain injected when returning Function-Specific Error Code 2.
+> Any errors that were successfully injected will remain injected when returning Function-Specific Error Code 2.
 If this function returns the Function-Specific Error Code 2, call [Get Injected Errors (Function Index 18)](get-injected-errors--function-index-18-.md) to retrieve which errors could not be injected.

 ## <span id="Remarks"></span><span id="remarks"></span><span id="REMARKS"></span>Remarks